jwsi/GalileoCommand/README.md

 	- Date of birth
 	- Phone Number
 	- Email
-	- Frequent flier (mileage) information
+	- Frequent flyer (mileage) information
 - Creation, modification and deletion of traveller profiles
 - Creation of cost centres and association of traveller profiles within cost centres
 - Propagation of cost centre names to AERTicket UK invoices